haoyu-bu/KenyanFace/README.md

 # KenyanFace Mitigates Data Bia for Generative Face Models

 We propose KenyanFace, a large-scale image dataset primarily composed of faces from Black individuals, and KenyanFaceHQ, a high-quality subset of 120K images at a resolution of 1024×1024.

+## Dataset
-The proposed datasets are available at https://portals.mdi.georgetown.edu/public/kenyanfacehq.
+The proposed KenyanFace and KenyanFaceHQ datasets are available at [here](https://portals.mdi.georgetown.edu/public/kenyanfacehq).

 ## Task 1: Unconditional Face Generation using Latent Diffusion Models

 We use the official implementation of [**High-Resolution Image Synthesis with Latent Diffusion Models**](https://arxiv.org/abs/2112.10752) from [here](https://github.com/CompVis/latent-diffusion/tree/main).

-We retrain their models by incorprating the proposed KenyanFaceHQ dataset in the training data.
+We retrain their models by incorporating the proposed KenyanFaceHQ dataset in the training data.

 ### Training